Ronik-Shah/Weather-Station/README.md

 This is the home screen.
 It contains
 - A edit box where the city name is written.
 - On typing a valid city, the data is in 3 parts.
+	- The first part is the logo representing weather.
-	- The f
+	- The second part is the weather name/type.
+	- The thrid part consists of list containing max temperature, min temperature and the humidity.
-- If any problem occurs
+- If any problem occurs during this process a snackbar is shown at the bottom of sc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTgzNzczMzAsMjUxNzIyMjUsLTg5Nz
-E0MzA4Miw3NTY2NjI4NzcsMTk4NjY1NDY2Nl19
+eyJoaXN0b3J5IjpbMTI1MzA1NTk0MiwyNTE3MjIyNSwtODk3MT
+QzMDgyLDc1NjY2Mjg3NywxOTg2NjU0NjY2XX0=
 -->